ehodu/void-linu-xfce-script/README.md

 ### How to use

-After installing the base system, clone this repository and run the script.
+After installing the base system and also `git`, clone this repository and run the script.
 DON'T RUN THE FIST TWO COMMANDS USING `SUDO`, JUST the last one as below:

 `git clone https://github.com/ehodu/void-linux-xfce-script.git`